Skip Navigation

 peaceful-inlet-84135::DATABASE=> \q

 The following info illustrates how the example app implements its database functionality.
-Don’t make changes to your example app code in this step.
+Don’t change your example app code in this step

 The code in the example app looks like this: